American Cancer-Root aka Bear Corn (Conopholis americana)

 It is also a vital early spring foodstuff for bear populations and is thought to make up about 16% of the diet of bears within the Smoky and Shenandoah Mountain Regions.
 It comes in second place (behind acorns) as an energy source for bears.

-''Conopholis americana'' is a perennial, non-photosynthesizing parasitic plant, from the family Orobanchaceae and more recently from the genus ''Conopholis'' but also listed as ''Orobanche'', native but not endemic to North America and when blooming, resembles a pine cone or cob of corn growing from the roots of mostly oak and beech trees.
+''Conopholis americana'', the American cancer-root, is a perennial, non-photosynthesizing parasitic plant, native but not endemic to North America and when blooming, resembles a pine cone or cob of corn growing from the roots of mostly oak and beech trees.